neuefische/wd-flipped-classroom-curriculum/sessions/js-forms/README.md

 - represents a collection of all form controls
 - form controls are accessible via dot notation and the `name` key:
-  - `elements.firstName` returns the input element where attribute `name="firstName"`
+  - `elements.firstName` returns the form field where attribute `name="firstName"`
-  - `elements.firstName.value` returns only the value of the input element with attribute `name="firstName"`
+  - `elements.firstName.value` returns only the value of the form field with attribute `name="firstName"`
 - remind students that the `name` attribute is crucial at this point
 - for readability, it's useful to save `event.target.elements` in a variable